skeelogy/ifc-ar-flood/README.md

 * **Augmented reality for the Web:** stream webcam video to a web browser, track encoded marker images and overlay 3D models on top of them
 * **Terrain:** load greyscale height maps onto a 3D terrain, and allow for further height manipulation via sculpting
 * **Flood:** water simulation reacts with objects in a 3D environment, accumulates behind terrain/objects for flooding to occur, flows from high to low regions, and allows for user interactions such as adding/removing of water
-* **Dual coupling:** water makes dynamic objects float while the dynamic objects cause ripples on the water after displacing it
+* **Two-way coupling:** water makes dynamic objects float while the dynamic objects cause ripples on the water after displacing it
 * **Interactivity for the Web**: all the above should run real-time in a web browser using HTML5 technologies

 ### Main Libraries Used